+Note: CPV = centralized pulsed vaccination and DCV = decentralized continuous vaccination

 Table 5 summarizes the time that dog owners reported traveling from their house to the central point, and the time spent at the central point clinic waiting for their dog(s) to be vaccinated.
 There was a significant difference in mean travel time to the central point vaccination clinics (df = 3, F = 28.91, p < 0.0001) between the strategies.
-There was a significant difference between the decentralised Sub-village-level strategy and the Centralized Pulsed approach (p < 0.0001) with people waiting on average 33 min more than those under the Sub-village-level strategy.
-There was also a significant difference between Discretionary and pulsed vaccination (p < 0.0001) with people waiting on average 30 min more than those under the Discretionary strategy.
+There was a significant difference between the SVLC strategy and the CPV (p < 0.0001) with people waiting on average 33 min more than those under theSVLC strategy.
+There was also a significant difference between DC and CPV (p < 0.0001) with people waiting on average 30 min more than those under the DC strategy.

 Table 5.
 Average time spent by dog owners at the central point and time taken to reach the central point.